 Single-payer health care: What is it?

-Sen. Bernie Sander’s plan to move to a single-payer health care system hasn’t been introduced as legislation yet, but already he’s working on shoring up support among his colleagues.
+Sen. Bernie Sander’s plan to move to a single-payer health care system will be unveiled Wednesday as he and Senate co-sponsers are expected to introduce the "Medicare for All Act of 2017."

+In a New York Times op-ed, Sanders wrote, "This is a pivitol moment in American history."

+Under his plan, Sanders said "every family in America would receive comprehensive coverage, and middle-class families would save thousands of dollars a year by eliminating their private insurance costs as we move to a publicly funded program."

 And former Sen. Max Baucus, D-Mont., seen as the Affordable Care Act’s architect, told NBC News last week that “the time has come” for single-payer.